Will-010101/Elevator_Algorithmic-Problem-Solving-Software/README.md

 ## Overview

-The Earthquake Detection and Alert System is a hardware-software integrated project developed in **2021** for the National Research Centers Software Competition.
+The Earthquake Detection and Alert System is a hardware-software integrated project developed for the National Research Centers Software Competition.

 The project was designed to simulate earthquake detection, monitor seismic activity, and provide real-time alerts by integrating electronic circuit simulation, microcontroller programming, and desktop software communication.